A Positive Plug for Planning

 by Beverley Paine, Nov 2013

 I know some people are not overt planners and just follow their nose, doing what comes next, meeting needs as they arise.
-I do that too, but having an overall expressed plan helps to guide me to my goals.
+I do that to some degree too, but I found that having an overall plan expressed somehow, often on paper, helps to guide me towards accomplishing my goals.
+It also helps to make sure they stay aligned to our values.

-A lot of the short term goals (educational aspirations) I'd write each year (even though I didn't need to do it to satisfy some arbitrary authority) didn't happen but reading through them reminded me that although obviously not important enough to me for me to prioritize them week by week, they were things I really did want to cover sometime, before the kids were 18.
-They hovered in the back of my mind and little by little most of those were realised too.
+I also noticed that each year a few of the short term goals (educational aspirations) that I recorded each year in our learning plan didn't happen, but reading through the list reminded me that although obviously not important enough to me for me to prioritize them week by week, they were things I really did want to cover sometime, before the kids became young adults.
+They hovered in the back of my mind and, little by little, most of those were achieved too.

-I could have read our short term goals and the end of the year and interpreted those we didn't complete as failure: instead I chose to be reminded of what was important to me and why.
-Sometimes I would ditch objectives as irrelevant or unnecessary (which was sometimes the case) but mostly I'd add them to next year's list.
+I could have read interpreted those missed short term goals each year as failure: instead I chose to be reminded of what was important to me and why.
+Sometimes I would ditch objectives as irrelevant or unnecessary, if that had proven to be the case, but mostly I'd add them to next year's list.

-One year, when my children were in their teens, I found a list of life goals from 1986 in a box of papers.
-To my surprise, though I really shouldn't have been surprised given my home education experience, 90% of what I'd written had happened.
-My life was exactly what I'd wanted more than a dozen years before.
+One year, when my children were in their late teens, I found a list of my personal life goals from 1986 in a box of papers and saw that 90% of what I'd written down had happened.
 Sometimes I think it helps us to presence our thoughts and dreams in a concrete way.
-Perhaps it is because we make a small but significant commitment to ourselves to work towards those goals which sits quietly in our memory somewhere, guiding our actions?
+Perhaps recording our goals is a small but significant commitment to ourselves to work towards them, and that sits quietly in our memory somewhere, guiding our actions?

 Beverley Paine with her children, and their home educated children, relaxing at home.